Mastering console

 Resultado:

-• To see how many times a string in logged, just count it:
+- To see how many times a string in logged, just

 // counting